Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Ceramic Coating Cure Time: The Full Timeline (And What Goes Wrong If You Rush It)

-Fresh ceramic coating beading water at high contact angle on a dark charcoal JDM bonnet
+Fresh ceramic coating beading water at high contact angle on a dark charcoal JDM hood

 You just spent three, four, maybe five hours prepping and applying your ceramic coating.
 The car looks incredible under the garage lights.
 Now comes the part nobody wants to hear: you need to leave it alone for a while.
 Not just overnight.
 A while.